Introduction

 Puzzles

-I consolidated this functionality into a unified puzzle framework.
-Core logic was centralized into shared systems, while exposing configurable parameters that allowed level designers to place and configure puzzles directly within levels.
-This reduced duplication, improved maintainability, and ensured that systemic changes could propagate consistently across the entire game.
+Early puzzle prototypes were engaging but implemented through fragmented scripts and one off logic.
+I consolidated these systems into a unified puzzle framework.
+Core logic was centralized while exposing configurable parameters so level designers could place and tune puzzles directly within levels.
+This improved reuse, maintainability, and consistency across the game.

 Audio